minahilirfan26/VanillaProjects/README.md

 # VanillaProjects
-Create simple projects using HTML5, CSS, and JavaScript without relying on any external frameworks or libraries
+Creating simple projects using HTML5, CSS, and JavaScript without relying on any external frameworks or libraries